Antiblanks/he-dan.antiblanks.com/_posts/2018-10-03-week-2-setup-of-platform-and-tools.markdown

 Below is my reasoning for discounting the other possible frameworks:

 - **Python with Kivy**: Though I was very keen on using Python (with Kivy) based on Python being an *in-demand* language and wanting to learn this, I felt that Kivy had a few too many drawbacks and wanting to learn Python wasn't enough of a reason to adopt it.
 I do still want to work with Python but feel that the back end is a better playground for this.
-- **C# with Xamarin**: I was very nearly swayed to adopting Xamarin, but after much thought and analysis of what I want to achieve over the duration of the course; which is to exit with two near complete applications that have commercial viability, I decided that time spent becoming efficient with a new framework would be better invested into the build of the applications.
+- **C# with Xamarin**: I was very nearly swayed to adopting Xamarin, but after much thought and analysis of what I want to achieve over the duration of the course; which is to exit with two near complete applications that have commercial viability, I decided that time spent becoming efficient with a new framework would be better invested into the build of these.

 For experiential development I've settled on using Blender to create my 3D models and Unity 3D above Unreal Engine to create my applications.
 The main reason for using Unity being that I know the engine and C# already so I can hit the ground running when development begins.
 Aside from this, all the non-trivial disadvantages with Unity seemed to be less relevant when creating an experience application and were more related to game development.
 The graphic tools being less powerful is less of a concern to me as my workflow dictates I would create my graphics in Blender and then import these into Unity.